 IDNA Protocol also excludes invisible characters Zero Width Non-Joiner (U+200C) and Zero Width Joiner (U+200D), as they require a CONTEXTJ rule.
 These are required in certain cases where a typical visual shape of an akshar is desired, such as two vowel signs attached with a consonant.
 But such cases do not occur in modern Gurmukhi text.

-Also as Virama is not displayed in Gurmukhi, unlike in Devanagari, we do not have issues like we face in Devanagari, where use inability to use ZWNJ can pose issues where two words need to be joined together where previous word ends with an explicit Halant.
+Also, as Virama is not displayed in Gurmukhi, we do not have issues such as we face in Devanagari, where inability to use ZWNJ in a label can be problematic, e.g., in cases where two words need to be joined together in a label and the previous word ends with an explicit Halant.

 iii.
 Maximal Starting Repertoire: